-Historically, we operated as separate independent companies with discrete strategies and capital structures.
+Historically, our operating companies functioned as independent companies with discrete strategies and capital structures.
 The Share Distribution has allowed us, as an independent, standalone company, to pursue a strategy focused on rationalizing our organizational structure and management around our three business segments.
 We expect this strategy to enable us to realize cost and operational synergies, implement best practices across our operations, cross-sell product offerings and, as a result, grow our market share and increase our profitability.

-Additionally, we believe our standalone company structure will allow us to more effectively allocate capital across our three business segments, enabling more efficient financing of operations and planned growth.
+Additionally, we believe our integrated structure allows us to more effectively allocate capital across our three business segments, enabling more efficient financing of operations and planned growth.